 As a young hospitality manager, you may have begun receiving calls from recruiters without knowing they could one day be instrumental in shaping your career.
 Perhaps you are very happy where you are and generally ignore their calls.
-I suggest that you will appreciate their calls the day you need them.
+I suggest that you appreciate every call as it is possible that you will one day count on them.

 The following are points of wisdom, now shared with you that are the result of personal experiences.
-This is to emphasize how important Hospitality Recruiters can be in helping you to transition out of situations–such as when an owner dies, your property is sold or the economy tanks–and into a new and satisfactory position.
-You’ll really appreciate your network of recruiter relationships when that day arrives.
+This is to emphasize how important Hospitality Recruiters can be in helping you to transition out of situations–such as when an owner dies, your property is sold, or the economy tanks–and into a new and satisfactory position.
+You and your family will really appreciate your network of recruiter relationships when that day arrives.

 - Why do I need to communicate with a recruiter when they contact me?

 Unless you have a lifetime contract or you are independently wealthy I recommend you thank every recruiter who calls you and begin to establish a relationship with them.

 If you are a young hospitality manager, I recommend staying in touch with those recruiters who show an interest in you.
 Make sure they have your most up-to-date information at all times and if asked, be sure to recommend other colleagues in your network that you feel may be interested and qualified.
 It works both ways.

 - What if more than one recruiter is contacting me?